-A good example to ilustrate the simultaneous existence of a substantive integration between the firm and thermodynamics and a formal analogy between the organism and the firm is the field of industrial metabolism.
+A good example to ilustrate the simultaneous existence of a substantive integration between the firm and thermodynamics and of a formal analogy between the firm and the organism is the field of industrial metabolism.
 In this field, there is a substantive integration because economic flows, i.e., the whole integrated collection of physical processes that convert raw materials and energy, plus labour, into finished products and wastes, are described as mass and energy flows [1] and there is a formal analogy because the firm is considered to be the economic analogue of a living organism [1].